 - Sift almond flour, cocoa powder, and powdered sugar.
 Set aside.

-- Place 1/3 cup of the reduced and cooled aquafaba in the bowl of a mixer.
+Place the aquafaba in the bowl of a mixer.

 - Start whipping on low speed for about 1 minute, once it starts to foam up, add cream of tartar.

 - Whip for another 1 minute, until it starts getting white and thick like soup.

 - At this point, raise speed to high, start to add granulated sugar, slowly, a bit at a time.

 - Continue to whip until the aquafaba achieves stiff peaks.

 - The whole whipping, from beginning to end, should last about 10 minutes.

 - Add sifted dry ingredients to whipped aquafaba.
 Start folding with a spatula slowly.